chris-short/chrisshort.net/content/interviews/index.md

 title = "Interviews"
 +++

-> If you'd like to talk to me about speaking on your podcast, live stream, web site, etc. please send me a DM on Twitter ([@ChrisShort](https://twitter.com/ChrisShort)) or [e-mail](mailto:chris@chrisshort.net).
+> If you’d like discuss having me [speak](/speaking/) at your podcast conference, Meetup, office, party, dinner, luncheon, etc. please use the [CNCF speaker contact form](https://www.cncf.io/speaker/chrisshort/).
 Thanks!

 ## DevOps Defined — What is Kubernetes?